omphilejmatsobe/alx-low_level_programming/0x0B-malloc_free/README.md

-this is the readme for the malloc_free task.
+This is the readme for the malloc_free project.